edilmedeiros/bitcoin-course/01-digital-economy.md

 It's up to you to decide if Bitcoin is money.
 And I hope this course will help you do so.

+## References

+Lawrence H. White, Better Money: Gold, Fiat, or Bitcoin?, Cambridge University Press, 2023.

+F. A. Hayek, The Denationalization of Money: The Argument Refined, Institute of Economic Affairs, 1978.

+Carl Menger, On the Origins of Money, 1892.

+Ludwig von Mises, The Theory of Money and Credit, 1912.

+Murray Rothbard, What Has Government Done to Our Money?, 1963.

+Nick Szabo, "Shelling Out: The Origins of Money," 2002.